terendex/Vehicle-Management-System-For-Saint-Louis-College/README.md

 ### 3. Set Up PostgreSQL

-Make sure PostgreSQL is running locally, then create the database:
+Ensure PostgreSQL service is running (check Services app → PostgreSQL → Running), then create the database:

 ```bash
 # Open psql as the postgres superuser